-I've been planning on making this Watermelon Frosty recipe for a while now.
+I had been planning on making this Watermelon Frosty recipe for a while.
 But it seemed every time we had fresh watermelon in the house it was gobbled up in just a few hours.
 Fresh, juicy watermelon has that instant gratification effect on people.
-Kinda like freshly baked bread, warm oven cookies, hot pizza or a bowl of cherries.
-It begs to be tasted.
-Now.
-But finally, I chopped up my seedless watermelon and tossed it into the freezer for a half day.
-And frosty bliss followed..
+Kinda like freshly baked bread, warm-from-the-oven cookies, hot pizza or freshly flipped pancakes.
+These foods beg to be consumed, without hesitation.
+But finally, I did it.
+I froze the freshly chopped watermelon.
+And this frosty bliss followed..

 Memorial Day Weekend means the start of summer is near!
 And lately I've been obsessed with summertime foods...